GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ## `User` OTP verification rate limiter
 When the user is entering a one-time (SMS) password, rate limiting is handled by a custom set of code.
 The actual rate limits are stored on `User`.
-This is strictly for attempts to enter the one-time password.
+This is strictly for attempts to enter the one-time password.--------

 If the user fails all of their attempts, they are logged out and must wait a while before we allow them to log in again.